Dance of Knives Rogue Leveling Guide

 Changes for Torment 1

-We remove all the Arrow Storms aspects to focus more on Dance of Knives itself.
-We also gain more Cooldown Reduction through higher Masterworks and thus better Clone uptime.
+The biggest change is that we remove all the Arrow Storm aspects to focus more on Dance of Knives itself.
+We also gain more Cooldown Reduction through higher Masterworks and thus have better Clone uptime.
+This higher uptime allows us to further focus on the Shadow Clone, utilizing all tools we can to increase its damage output.

 Into the Endgame